Introduction

 Step 1: Use Caution

-When applying nail polish, do so over a hard surface or protect carpeted areas with sheets to prevent spills.
+When applying nail polish, do it over a hard surface or protect carpeted areas with sheets to avoid spills.

 Step 2: Keep Remover Handy

-Having a bottle of non-acetone polish remover or cleaning wipes nearby can be invaluable in case of accidental spills.
+Having a bottle of non-acetone polish remover or cleaning wipes nearby can be super helpful in case of accidental spills.

 Method 1: White Vinegar, Baking Soda, or Ginger Ale